21 Sep Exercising after Breast Reduction

 FAQs about Exercise after Breast Reduction

-When is it safe to start exercising after Breast Reduction surgery?
+When is it alright to start exercising after Breast Reduction surgery?

 - Generally, light exercise like walking can be started shortly after surgery.
 However, the exact timing can vary from person to person.